bmc/javautil/index.md

 # Patches

 I gladly accept patches from their original authors.
-Feel free to email patches to me or to fork the [GitHub repository][] and send me a pull request.
-Along with any patch you send:
+Feel free to fork the [GitHub repository][] and send me a pull request.

-* Please state that the patch is your original work.
+**Note**: I assume that any pull request is:

+* original work of the author, and
-* Please indicate that you license the work to the *org.clapper.util* project under a [New BSD License][].
+* licensed to me for inclusion in the project, under a [New BSD License][].

+If those terms are unacceptable, then don't send me a PR.

 [New BSD License]: http://opensource.org/licenses/BSD-3-Clause
 [GitHub repository]: http://github.com/bmc/javautil